Survivors Network South Sudan (SUNS)

 With a focus on healing, leadership, and advocacy, SUNS provides vital support, including psychosocial counseling, legal referrals, trauma healing, and livelihood assistance, while creating safe spaces for survivors to rebuild their lives and demand justice.

-SUNS represents around 3200 survivors across South Sudan in 6 different locations all over the country.
+SUNS represents 3200 CRSV survivors across South Sudan with local groups in 6 different locations.
+Survivors include women and men.

 With a wide network at the local level they are able to reach large numbers of survivors on the ground and have an impact.
 Facilitating access to medical, psychological and economic support for survivors at the community level allows them to advocate for human rights, sustainable livelihoods and justice for survivors of conflict-based sexual violence.
 SUNS have created safe spaces by organizing over 30 workshops to encourage survivors to speak out.
 Visiting survivors from area to area has enabled them to reach large numbers and have a great impact.